mdn/content/files/en-us/web/css/calc-size/index.md

 #### Result

-Try hovering over the `<section>` or focusing it via the keyboard — it will animate to its full height + 2rem, revealing all the content.
+Try hovering over the `<section>` or focusing it via the keyboard — it will animate to its full height + 2rem, revealing all the content with 2rems of extra space at the bottom.

 {{ EmbedLiveSample('Basic `calc-size` animations', '100%', '250') }}